musicacademyw/wpspx/readme.txt

 == Things you NEED to do ==

 - Add a folder to your server and host your Spektrix signed SSL certificate
-- Populate your spektrix show information
+- Populate your Spektrix show information
 - create a custom domain to avoid cross site scripting issues

 == Frequently Asked Questions ==